Publisher: Square Enix

 Of course, you can travel around the huge open city of Hong Kong, but there isn’t much to do.
 There are the drug-busting side missions, favors, races, and random events, as well as finding hidden boxes for money and clothes.
 That’s about it.
 I wound up doing all the favors and most drug-busting side missions but didn’t care for the others.
 There are some hacking mini-games thrown in here as well as lock picking, bug planting, and other mini-games which are fun.
 There’s a lot of detail put into the gameplay of Sleeping Dogs, but I just wish I could do more in this huge city.

 After you finish the main story there’s no reason to really go back unless you want to collect all the boxes (which can all be shown on your map thankfully), but after you finish this you will probably have had enough.
-The driving works great, there are lots of different cars, taking taxis is convenient, and there are other things you will be familiar with in this kind of genre, but Sleeping Dogs masters the story, characters, and combat system very well.
+The driving works great, there are lots of different cars, taking taxis is convenient, and there are other things you will be familiar with within this kind of genre, but Sleeping Dogs masters the story, characters, and combat system very well.
 My biggest complaint is only the lack of side mission variety and the large about of bugs and glitches in the PC version.

 The PC versions do give us some nice DirectX 11 visuals with a free high-resolution texture pack for people who have 1GB video cards or better.
 There is a huge difference with the game maxed out over the consoles.
 The anti-aliasing and FXAA make the game look smooth and flawless, plus the ambient occlusion adds a little extra that consoles can’t do.
 The PC version is by far the superior version, and most of the bugs have been ironed out by now since there have been 5 patches released thus far, but a large number of crashes and bugs were unacceptable at launch.